kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 * `/apis/{GROUP}/{VERSION}/{RESOURCETYPE}`: get a collection of resources
 * `/apis/{GROUP}/{VERSION}/{RESOURCETYPE}/{NAME}`: get a resource

-For namespaced resources, to get a specific resource by name or to get all resources in a Namespace, the Namespace name must also be provided as follows:
+For Namespaced resources, to get a specific resource by name or to get all resources in a Namespace, the Namespace name must also be provided as follows:

 * `/apis/{GROUP}/{VERSION}/namespaces/{NAMESPACE}/{RESOURCETYPE}`: get a collection of resources in the namespace
 * `/apis/{GROUP}/{VERSION}/namespaces/{NAMESPACE}/{RESOURCETYPE}/{NAME}`: get a resource in a namespace